adrianodelr/ALQP-Solver/README.md

 Matrix<p ,n> G = {0.5,0};
 Matrix<p ,1> h = {0.5};
 ```
-The QP is built as follows and can updated sequentially at runtime, as e.g. required by a model predictive controller:
+The QP is built as follows and can be updated sequentially at runtime, as e.g. required by a model predictive controller:

 ```cpp
 // build and update the quadratic program